Police and the Criminal Justice Process

 You (or someone else on your behalf) may decide to contact the police for help.
 There is no specific offence of ‘domestic violence or domestic abuse’; however, the term can be applied to a number of offences committed in a domestic environment such as assault, criminal damage, threats to kill, harassment and stalking.

 The police are the first port of call in emergency (by dialling 999).
 Being assaulted, sexually abused, threatened or harassed by someone you know or live with is just as much a crime as violence from a stranger, and is often more dangerous.

 What can the police do?

-When the police have been called, their first priority should be the safety and well-being of you and your children, and to protect everyone present from injury or further harm.
-Their role is to investigate – not to mediate, counsel or allocate blame by asking inappropriate questions.
+When the police have been called, their first priority should be the safety and well-being of you and your children, and to protect anyone present from injury or further harm.

 The police should help and support you by:

 - Speaking to you away from the abuser.